AITO M7: Second generation (2025)

-On 28 July 2025, HIMA released the official picture of the second generation AITO M7, which will be officially released in 23 September.
+On July 28, 2025, HIMA released official photos of the second generation AITO M7's design.
+The second generation M7 was officially launched on September 23, 2025.

 More than three years after the debut of the AITO M7, the manufacturer decided to replace the existing model with an entirely new, second generation model.
 The new exterior design is closely related to the slightly larger M8, gaining similarly chunkier and stockier body proportions with a distinctive truncated front fascia and high-set headlights connected by a light bar.
 The rear section, in turn, gains sleeker, narrow lamps created by a strip running the full width of the body, accented with chrome.

 The interior features a luxurious loft-style layout, with the cockpit dominated by a centrally located 16.1-inch touchscreen for controlling the multimedia system.
 Two further screens are located in front of both the driver and front passenger.
 The high tunnel is equipped not only with a storage compartment but also a refrigerator.
 Additional screens are also located on the first-row backrests for rear passengers.
 It is available in 2-row 5-seater or 3-row 6-seater configurations.

 The M7 is equipped with Huawei's ADS 4 ADAS system available in two tiers.
 The base specification sees the debut of Huawei's Limera in-cabin LiDAR sensor, which is mounted in a module underneath the windshield behind the rearview mirror rather than the traditional position atop the roof in a bump.
 Huawei claims the Limera sensor can detect objects as small as 30 cm at nighttime and allows the automatic emergency braking system to function at up to 100 km/h.
 Listed advantages also include lower cost, improved aesthetics from its concealed positioning, and protection from environmental elements with the option of using the windshield wipers to clear debris.
 Huawei says that the Limera sensor will be used in ADAS systems which would otherwise be 'camera-only', which normally struggle in low-light conditions due to the lack of LiDAR.
 Higher specifications continue to use a traditional external roof-mounted 192-line LiDAR sensor, a rear-facing solid-state LiDAR, and 5 4D mmWave radars.